yrgo/awesome-educational-games/README.md

 - [BOX-256](http://box-256.com/) - Program a fictional CPU with assembly to output graphics.
 - [Code Avengers](https://www.codeavengers.com/) - Learn to build websites, apps and games in a fun and effective way.
-- [Code School](https://www.codeschool.com/) - Learn to code in the comfort of your browser.
+- [Code School](https://www.pluralsight.com/codeschool ) - Learn to code in the comfort of your browser.
 - [Code.org](https://code.org/) - Every student in every school should have the opportunity to learn computer science.
 - [Codecademy](https://www.codecademy.com/) - Learn to code interactively, for free.
 - [CodeCombat](https://codecombat.com/) - The most engaging coding game for learning programming.
-- [CodinGame](https://www.codingame.com/) - A challenge-based training platform where you can play with the hottest programming topics.
+- [CodinGame](https://www.codingame.com/start) - A challenge-based training platform where you can play with the hottest programming topics.
-- [Cube Composer](http://david-peter.de/cube-composer/) - A puzzle game inspired by functional programming.
+- [Cube Composer](https://david-peter.de/cube-composer/) - A puzzle game inspired by functional programming.
 - [Deadlock Empire](https://deadlockempire.github.io/) - Solve puzzles with concurrency.
-- [Expressions](http://expressions.wingtiplabs.com) - Learn how to use regular expressions for just $5.
-- [Free Code Camp](https://www.freecodecamp.com) - An open source community that helps you learn to code.
+- [Free Code Camp](https://www.freecodecamp.com/) - An open source community that helps you learn to code.
-- [Learn Git Branching](http://learngitbranching.js.org/) - Interactive Git tutorial that emphasizes branching.
+- [Learn Git Branching](https://learngitbranching.js.org/) - Interactive Git tutorial that emphasizes branching.
 - [Mimo](https://getmimo.com/) - Learn how to become a developer on mobile.
 - [Programming Games Wiki](http://programminggames.org/) - A long-standing catalogue of programming games through the years.
 - [RegexOne](https://regexone.com/lesson/introduction_abcs) - Learn Regular Expressions with simple, interactive exercises.
 - [ReturnTrue](https://alf.nu/ReturnTrue) - A game were you learn about booleans, return true to win.
 - [Screeps](https://screeps.com/) - The world's first MMO strategy sandbox game for programmers.
-- [Swift Playgrounds](http://www.apple.com/swift/playgrounds/) - Learn to code on your iPad in a seriously fun way.
+- [Swift Playgrounds](https://www.apple.com/swift/playgrounds/) - Learn to code on your iPad in a seriously fun way.
-- [Try Git](https://try.github.io/levels/1/challenges/1) - Learn how to use Git with Code School’s interactive course.
 - [Untrusted](https://alexnisnevich.github.io/untrusted/) - Learn while playing a JavaScript adventure game.
 - [WarriorJS](https://github.com/olistic/warriorjs) - Using JavaScript, program a warrior to climb a tall tower, fight monsters and rescue captives.
 - [Web Audio School](https://mmckegg.github.io/web-audio-school/) - Interactive WebAudio tutorials.